Ethics body backs potential "3-parent" IVF treatment

 "Scientific progress that benefits human health is at its most effective when such questions can be raised and treatments are developed in a transparent and consultative manner," said Catherine Elliott of the Medical Research Council (MRC).

-But pro-life campaigners at the Society for the Protection of Unborn Children (SPUC) criticised the research.
+But pro-life campaigners at the Society for the Protection of Unborn Children (SPUC) criticized the research.

 "Creating embryonic children in the laboratory abuses them, by subjecting them to unnatural processes.
 These techniques are both destructive and dangerous and therefore unethical," Anthony Ozimic, SPUC's communications manager, said in a statement.